attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_payments/README.md

 How do I create a recurring payment (subscription)?
 ---

 Execute the createSubscriptionUrl method.
-For more information about the parameters of this method, refer to AttApiClient.createSubscriptionUrl.
+For more information about the parameters of this method, refer to AttApiClient.Payment.createSubscriptionUrl.

 You can define the success and failure callbacks as anonymous functions or pass them as parameters.

 <code>

-	AttApiClient.createSubscriptionUrl({
+	AttApiClient.Payment.createSubscriptionUrl({
 		paymentOptions: {
 			"amount" : 12.99,
 			"category" : 1,